 As a former reporting analyst for a financial services company, Danny is extremely comfortable with balance sheets, income statements, and spreadsheets and gets called upon to cross-examine economists in cases handled by other attorneys.
 Danny served as the general manager of a semiconductor company, where he assisted the company transition to a large professionally managed company.
 This background in business gives him keen insight into the concerns and operations of his clients.

-Previously, Danny worked an Assistant Attorney General in the Transportation Division of the Texas Attorney General’s Office, where he the Texas Department of Transportation, in a variety of legal matters including condemnation proceedings and employment discrimination claims.
+Previously, Danny worked as an Assistant Attorney General in the Transportation Division of the Texas Attorney General’s Office, where he led the Texas Department of Transportation in a variety of legal matters including condemnation proceedings and employment discrimination claims.
 His move into private practice provided him with broad industry understanding and extensive trial work.
-Danny currently co-chairs the firm’s Energy Practice Group.
+Danny currently co-chairs the firm’s Energy, Oil & Gas and Transportation Practice Group.

 Away from the Office

 When he’s not serving clients, Danny enjoys camping, paddle boarding, fly fishing, following Texas A&M football, and hanging out with his kids.
 A seventh-generation Texan, Danny likes to spend time on the south Texas ranch that has belonged to his family for almost two centuries.

 - Sullivan v.
 Chase Bank of Texas, N.A., filed in the 270th Judicial District of Harris County, Texas.
 Defense verdict in a case where plaintiff alleged wrongful loan servicing, negligent misrepresentation and fraud.